JanyapornK/JanyapornK/README.md

 ###

-<p align="left">I'm Janyaporn Kengtrong, currently working as a Student Research Assistant at HKU's AI in Education Lab while pursuing my FinTech major with Computer Science minor at the University of Hong Kong.
+<p align="left">I'm Janyaporn Kengtrong, currently working as a Student Research Assistant at HKU's AI in Education Lab while pursuing my FinTech major with a minor in Computer Science at the University of Hong Kong.
 As an HKU Belt and Road Scholarship recipient, I'm actively learning ML/AI and Data Science, and I'm passionate about building tech solutions for real-world problems.</p>

 ###